-Yelling, screaming and jumping around does not serve to get a football team calmed down before a match, it gets them worked up and they go out there and become more aggressive.
-We will leave the issue of whether watching violence increase your propensity for violence alone for now.
+Yelling, screaming, and jumping around does not serve to get a football team calmed down before a match, it gets them worked up and they go out there and become more aggressive.
+We will leave the issue of whether watching violence increases your propensity for violence alone for now.
 What is clear to me is that practicing aggression makes you more aggressive not less.

-2. Venting increases your anger or other negative emotions
+Venting increases your anger or other negative emotions.

 Once you are extremely angry it is hard to control that anger.
 The most effective solution is to learn to not get upset in the first place.
 As hard as that sounds to do, once you get the idea that you can choose whether to get angry or not, avoiding anger is much more effective than venting once you get there.

-Anger management classes teach us that it is not what someone has done to us that creates our anger it is our beliefs about that other person’s actions.
+Anger management classes teach us that it is not what someone has done to us that creates our anger, it is our beliefs about that other person’s actions.
 Quite often the reason they did that thing which upset you was not the reason you think.

 This does not imply you just need to take things.
 You have choices in your responses.
 The problem with venting is that we almost always go overboard and become excessively expressive of our anger.

 Venting does not make you a stronger person.
-If leaves you making amends for the things you have done while venting.
+It leaves you making amends for the things you have done while venting.